Updated April 25, 2023

-Monitoring performance of their employees is one of the most important tasks of management in an organization.
-Whenever a new company is formed, complete management decides some set of parameters which become the benchmark of an employee working in that organization.
-These parameters defer according to the work, a daily task given and on the person monitoring their work.
+Monitoring the performance of their employees is one of the most important tasks of management in an organization.
+Whenever a new company is formed, complete management decides some parameters that become the benchmark of an employee working there.
+These parameters differ according to work, daily tasks, and the person monitoring their work.
 Every employee is entitled to achieve that target no matter what.

-Managing performance of an employee or a team is a comprehensive task which should be flexible.
+Managing the performance of an employee or a team is a comprehensive task that should be flexible.
 The key is to know how well and efficiently an employee has worked throughout the year.
-Their performance may not be more than what the management expects but should be equal and efficient.
-When we say efficient we refer to the contribution that employee did last year in the growth of the organization.
-For example, an employee may be punctual, hardworking or may have a good professional relationship with their managers and other team members, however, it is more important to figure out was he a good contributor to the growth of the company?
-Did he do anything extra or out of the box or even did he achieve all his targets and be a good team player?
-Although metering an employee’s performance is always based on the hard data but it is very much important to make is flexible considering other qualities.
+Their performance may not exceed what the management expects but should be equal and efficient.
+When we say efficient, we refer to employees’ contributions to the organization’s growth last year.
+For example, an employee may be punctual, hardworking or have a good professional relationship with their managers and other team members; however, it is more important to figure out whether he is a good contributor to the growth of the company.
+Did he do anything extra or out of the box, or did he achieve all his targets and be a good team player?
+Although metering an employee’s performance is always based on hard data, it is very important to make it flexible, considering other qualities.
 For instance, Being a team player and motivational to others is equally important as being a smart worker.
-One has to apply their both soft and hard skills on work that’s why the decision of an employee’s performance should not be only based on hard data.
-And that is where key performance tools come into the picture to provide a right decision on performance.
+One has to apply their soft and hard skills to work; that’s why an employee’s performance should not be only based on hard data.
+And that is where key performance tools come into the picture to provide the right decision on performance.